Morpho-lang/morpho/morpho5/docs/functionals.md

 You must supply two functions (which may be anonymous) that return the potential and gradient respectively.

-This functional is often used to implement level set constraints.
+This functional is often used to constrain the mesh to the level set of a function.
 For example, to confine a set of points to a sphere:

     import optimize
     fn sphere(x,y,z) { return x^2+y^2+z^2-1 }